Home

 Do not eat large meals as more stomach contents can increase acid refluxing into the esophagus.

-Using a block of about 2 to 4 inches to keep the head of your bed elevated above 30 degrees, and do not use pillows to raise your head and neck.
+Use a block of about 2 inches to keep the head of your bed elevated above 30 degrees, and do not use more than one pillow to raise your head and neck.

 Seek medical attention if you need more than 2 doses of antacids per day or more than 3 times a week.